soroushv-dartmouth/LanguageOfProteins/README.md

 # Functionalities:

 ## Pre-Training:
-### Training Tokenizer:
+### Tokenizer Training
-The script 'Pre-Training/train_tokenizer.py' handles the training of the tokenizer of PROSSL.
-The 'files' variable should be set to the path of the data file, a text file containing all the sequences separated by newline.
+The tokenizer for PROSSL is trained using the script 'Pre-Training/train_tokenizer.py'.
+This script requires setting the 'files' variable to the path of your data file.
+The data file should be a text file with each sequence separated by a newline.

-### Training Model via MLM:
+### Model Pre-Training via MLM
-The script 'Pre-Training/pretrain.py' handles the pre-training of PROSSL.
-The data file should be the same in format as that used to train the tokenizer.
-The trained tokenizer in the previous step is loaded into the variable 'tokenizer'.
+The script 'Pre-Training/pretrain.py' is responsible for the pre-training of PROSSL.
+This step utilizes the same format for the data file as in tokenizer training.
+The tokenizer, trained in the previous step, is then loaded into the 'tokenizer' variable in this script.

 ## Master File Generation: